vincode-io/Zavala/docs/_pages/help/Import_Outlines.md

 ![](/assets/images/help/65BA7DF4-868B-4BC2-AB0C-E986542F149C.png)￼

-If you are coming to Zavala from another outliner application, you can bring your data with you if your existing outliner has an OPML export.
+If you are coming to Zavala from another outliner application, you can bring your data with you if your existing outliner has an OPML export function.

 * Options
 	* macOS